census-ecosystem/opencensus-scala/core/README.md

 "com.github.sebruck" %% "opencensus-scala-core" % ""
 ```

-To enable the stackdriver trace exporter add to your typesafe config file:
+To enable the Stackdriver trace exporter add the following to your typesafe config file:
 ```
 opencensus-scala {
     // Be carefull, this will sample 100% of your traces